Open-Cascade-SAS/OCCT/dox/user_guides/shape_healing/shape_healing.md

 {
 	Handle(ShapeProcess_ShapeContext) ctx =
 			Handle(ShapeProcess_ShapeContext)::DownCast(context);
   if(ctx.IsNull()) return Standard_False;
   TopoDS_Shape aShape = ctx->Result();
   //receive our parameter:
   Standard_Real toler;
   ctx->GetReal(;Tolerance;, toler);
 ~~~~~

-Now it is possible to make the necessary operations with *aShape* using the received value of parameter *Tolerance* from the resource file.
+5. Make the necessary operations with *aShape* using the received value of parameter *Tolerance* from the resource file.
 ~~~~~
   return Standard_True;
 }
 ~~~~~

-It is possible to define some operations (with their parameters) *MyOper1, MyOper2, MyOper3*, etc. and describe the corresponding functions in *ShapeProcess_OperLibrary*.
-After that it will be possible to perform the required sequence using the specified name of operations and values of parameters in the resource file.
+6. Define some operations (with their parameters) *MyOper1, MyOper2, MyOper3*, etc. and describe the corresponding functions in *ShapeProcess_OperLibrary*.
+7. Perform the required sequence using the specified name of operations and values of parameters in the resource file.

 For example: input of the following string:
 ~~~~~
 NameSequence.exec.op:    MyOper1,MyOper3
 ~~~~~
 means that the corresponding functions from *ShapeProcess_OperLibrary* will be performed with the original shape *(aShape)* using parameters defined for *MyOper1* and *MyOper3* in the resource file.

 It is necessary to note that these operations will be performed step by step and the result obtained after performing the first operation will be used as the initial shape for the second operation.

 @subsection occt_shg_6_2 Operators

+### DirectFaces
-**DirectFaces** sets all faces based on indirect surfaces, defined with left-handed coordinate systems as direct faces.
+This operator sets all faces based on indirect surfaces, defined with left-handed coordinate systems as direct faces.
 This concerns surfaces defined by Axis Placement (Cylinders, etc).
 Such Axis Placement may be indirect, which is allowed in Cascade, but not allowed in some other systems.
 This operator reverses indirect placements and recomputes PCurves accordingly.

+### SameParameter
-**SameParameter** is required after calling some other operators, according to the computations they do.
+This operator is required after calling some other operators, according to the computations they do.
 Its call is explicit, so each call can be removed according to the operators, which are either called or not afterwards.
 This mainly concerns splitting operators that can split edges.

 The operator applies the computation *SameParameter* which ensures that various representations of each edge (its 3d curve, the pcurve on each of the faces on which it lies) give the same 3D point for the same parameter, within a given tolerance.
-For each edge coded as ;same parameter;, deviation of curve representation is computed and if the edge tolerance is less than that deviation, the tolerance is increased so that it satisfies the deviation.
+* For each edge coded as *same parameter*, deviation of curve representation is computed and if the edge tolerance is less than that deviation, the tolerance is increased so that it satisfies the deviation.
 No geometry modification, only an increase of tolerance is possible.
-For each edge coded as ;not same parameter; the deviation is computed like in the first case.
-Then an attempt is made to achieve the edge equality to ;same parameter; by means of modification of 2d curves.
+* For each edge coded as *not same parameter* the deviation is computed as in the first case.
+Then an attempt is made to achieve the edge equality to *same parameter* by means of modification of 2d curves.
 If the deviation of this modified edge is less than the original deviation then this edge is returned, otherwise the original edge (with non-modified 2d curves) is returned with an increased (if necessary) tolerance.
 Computation is done by call to the standard algorithm *BRepLib::SameParameter*.

 This operator can be called with the following parameters:
 	* *Boolean : Force* (optional) - if True, encodes all edges as *not same parameter* then runs the computation.
 Else, the computation is done only for those edges already coded as *not same parameter*.
 	* *Real : Tolerance3d* (optional) - if not defined, the local tolerance of each edge is taken for its own computation.
 Else, this parameter gives the global tolerance for the whole shape.

+### BSplineRestriction

-**BSplineRestriction** is used for conversion of surfaces, curves 2d curves to BSpline surfaces with a specified degree and a specified number of spans.
-This operator performs approximations on surfaces, curves and 2d curves with a specified degree, max number of segments, 2d tolerance, 3d tolerance.
+This operator is used for conversion of surfaces, curves 2d curves to BSpline surfaces with a specified degree and a specified number of spans.
+It performs approximations on surfaces, curves and 2d curves with a specified degree, maximum number of segments, 2d tolerance, 3d tolerance.
 The specified continuity can be reduced if the approximation with a specified continuity was not done successfully.

 This operator can be called with the following parameters:
 * *Boolean : SurfaceMode* allows considering the surfaces;
 * *Boolean : Curve3dMode*  allows considering the 3d curves;